• Skip to primary navigation

 Why You Should Trust Us

 What do we know about treadmills?
 Too much.
 We know so much that we are sometimes abruptly awoken at night by our random knowledge and experience of the machines.
 Walking uphill, downhill, at our desks, and in an open corner in our treadmill-packed studio is what we do.
-We come from various fitness backgrounds as former collegiate athletes, fitness trainers, and garage gym owners to test treadmills and share our insight and exposure to all kinds with you.
+We come from various fitness backgrounds as former collegiate athletes, fitness trainers, and garage gym owners to test treadmills and share our insight with you.

 To buy a treadmill you’ll love and actually use, keep scrolling.